Helping People Understand Wills And Trusts

-Almost everybody has heard of wills and trusts, but unless you have an estate plan of your own you may not understand what they are or what the differences between them are.
+Almost everybody has heard of wills and trusts, but unless you have an estate plan of your own you may not understand what they are or the differences between them.

 Trusts: The cornerstone of most estate plans is a trust.
 Trusts help our clients transfer their assets at death while reducing the costs normally associated with the probate process.
 A trust acts as a companion instrument to your will.
 You can continue to enjoy the use of any large assets you place in the trust such as your home, investments or bank accounts.
 The trustee maintains the assets until you pass away, at which point they are transferred to the beneficiaries you selected or continue to be managed by the trustee.

 Wills: A will is a legal document that you use to instruct the executor of your estate how you distribute your possessions after your death.
 While the terms of your will are largely up to you, the will must be drafted and executed according to California law, or it will not be honored when the time comes.
-After someone passes away, their will would go through a process call “probate” in order to transfer their assets.
-However, probate is often time consuming and expensive.
+After someone passes away, their will would go through a process called “probate” to transfer their assets.
+However, probate is often time-consuming and expensive.

 By speaking to one of our lawyers, you will get the benefit of our commitment to providing honest, accurate estate planning advice.
 For a consultation with an attorney, please call our San Mateo office at 650-517-6133 or fill out our online intake form.